Tanjya/portfolio-draft/README.md

 -Implement a project data file for easier scalability

 ### 🧩 Notes
--Early version of my personal portfolio
+- Early version of my personal portfolio
--Focused on layout and section structure
+- Focused on layout and section structure
--Still adding projects, animations and styling -include about me, personal projects, experience & contact
+- Still adding projects, animations and styling
+- include about me, personal projects, experience & contact